adn770/ppdf/docs/design-dmme.md

     `~/.dmme/dmme.cfg`.
 A dedicated **`ConfigService`** is responsible for reading and writing these settings, including the tiered Game/Ingestion LLM configurations.
 -   **Knowledge Ingestion**: Provides an API to support the frontend's **Library Hub**.
-It will invoke `ppdf_lib` for a two-stage process: first to `analyze` a document's structure, and second to perform the final `ingestion` based on user-provided section configurations.
+It defaults to a **"Section-as-Chunk"** strategy, where each logical section of a document becomes a single chunk for improved contextual integrity.
+    It also supports an optional, user-enabled **"Deep Indexing"** mode, which creates a parallel collection of LLM-generated summaries for each section to enable more advanced RAG.
+The chosen strategy is stored in the collection's metadata.
--   **RAG & LLM Logic**: The core RAG service will query the ChromaDB collections, leveraging semantic labels for precision.
-It will request its model configuration (e.g., for the 'DM Narration' task) from the `ConfigService` before making any LLM calls.
+-   **RAG & LLM Logic**: The core RAG service is **strategy-aware**.
+Before querying, it inspects the knowledge base's metadata.
+If the `indexing_strategy` is `deep`, it performs a summary-first search before retrieving the full-text chunk.
+    Otherwise, it searches the full-text chunks directly.
 -   **REST API (Enhanced)**:
     -   **Campaigns**: Full CRUD APIs for managing campaigns.
     -   **Parties**: Full CRUD APIs for managing saved parties.
-    -   **Knowledge**: APIs to orchestrate the multi-step ingestion process, including `POST /api/knowledge/analyze` and `POST /api/knowledge/<kb_name>/upload-asset`.
+    -   **Knowledge**: APIs to orchestrate the multi-step ingestion process, including `POST /api/knowledge/analyze` and `POST /api/knowledge/ingest-document`, which now accepts an optional `deep_indexing: boolean` parameter.
         -   `GET /api/knowledge/dashboard/<kb_name>` for aggregated KB stats.
         -   `GET /api/knowledge/entities/<kb_name>` for a list of all unique entities.
     -   **Gameplay**: `POST /api/game/command` (streams structured JSON with text,